-- Almost in every Hindu temple, there are Navagrahas meant for protecting the temple and those entering the temple.
+- Almost every Hindu temple has Navagrahas meant to protect the temple and those entering the temple.

-- No two grahas shall face each other if they are housed in a separate mandapa.
+- No two grahas shall face each other if housed in a separate mandapa.

-- The Sun is one of the Adityas, son of Kashyap and Aditi.
-He is notably mentioned as the visible form of God that one can see every day.
+- The Sun is one of the Adityas, the son of Kashyap and Aditi.
+He is notably mentioned as the visible form of God that one can see daily.

-- Mars is considered as the son of Earth thus called Bhauma,
+- Mars is considered the son of Earth, thus called Bhauma,

 - Budha (Mercury) is the son of the Moon and Tara.

-- In Astrology, there is a dasha or planetary period known as Shukra Dasha which remains active in a person’s horoscope for 20 years.
-This dasha is believed to give more wealth, fortune, and luxury to one’s living if a person has Shukra positioned well in his horoscope, as well as Shukra, being an important benefic planet in his/her horoscope
+- In Astrology, there is a dasha or planetary period known as Shukra Dasha, which remains active in a person’s horoscope for 20 years.
+This dasha gives more wealth, fortune, and luxury to one’s living if a person has Shukra positioned well in his horoscope.
+Shukra is an important benefic planet in their horoscope.

-- During Samundra Manthana, Rahu drank some of the divine nectar but before it could reach his throat Mohini avatar of Lord Vishnu cut his head off thus leaving an immortal head called Rahu and the rest of the body became Ketu.
+- During Samundra Manthana, Rahu drank some of the divine nectar.
+Still, before it could reach his throat, Mohini, an avatar of Lord Vishnu, cut his head off, thus leaving an immortal head called Rahu and the rest of the body became Ketu.